nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ### Meta

-The `/meta` route is used to provide Nanobox with various pieces of metadata that will be used for displaying information in the dashboard and for requesting authentication information from the users.
+The `/meta` route provides Nanobox with various pieces of metadata that are used for displaying information in the dashboard and for requesting authentication information from users.

 ###### Path:
 `/meta`